 - If applicable, TOEFL test or equivalent: grad.sfsu.edu/

 - Linguistic competence in English and a second language strengthens the application.

 - Strongly Recommended: Attend a Prospective M.P.H.
 Student Information Session.
 Applicants are strongly encouraged to attend one of these sessions.
 See the Department Events webpage for the calendar of information sessions offered each academic year.
 These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
 To reserve a space in one of the sessions, follow directions indicated on the Department Events webpage.
 For directions, parking and a campus map, view the SF State Parking & Transportation website.
 Out-of-area applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.

 - Admission Decision Notification.
 Applicants who apply by the priority application deadline will receive an admission decision notification from the Division of Graduate Studies.
-For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2–3 weeks of application submission.
+For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
 Please refer to the M.P.H.
 Program Admission website for updated notification dates for each admission cycle.